jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (e) despite paragraph (d), and only for the purposes of Part 10B, the amount of tax deemed to be withheld referred to in paragraph (b) is treated as tax paid although it may not have been paid to the Commissioner by the due date.
 (3) References in this Act to tax liabilities for withholding or deducting an amount of tax, or making or accounting for amounts deducted or amounts withheld, under the PAYE rules, to the extent necessary, are also to be construed as including references to liabilities for withholding, deducting, making, or accounting for,—where the relevant liabilities arise or are to be performed at the same time as the tax liabilities under the PAYE rules.
   (a) deductions of premiums payable under the Accident Rehabilitation and Compensation Insurance Act 1992 or regulations made under that Act or the Accident Insurance Act 1998 or a regulation made under that Act; or
-  (aa) deductions of levies under the Injury Prevention, Rehabilitation, and Compensation Act 2001 or a regulation made under that Act; or
-  (b) deductions under the Child Support Act 1991; or (bb) deductions under the KiwiSaver Act 2006; or (bc) amounts of compulsory employer contributions that must be paid under Part 3, subpart 3A of the KiwiSaver Act 2006 to the Commissioner, including an amount of compulsory employer contributions unpaid, specified in a notice under section 101I(5) of that Act; or
+  (aa) deductions of levies under the Accident Compensation Act 2001 or a regulation made under that Act; or (b) deductions under the Child Support Act 1991; or (bb) deductions under the KiwiSaver Act 2006; or (bc) amounts of compulsory employer contributions that must be paid under Part 3, subpart 3A of the KiwiSaver Act 2006 to the Commissioner, including an amount of compulsory employer contributions unpaid, specified in a notice under section 101I(5) of that Act; or